|

 for the time being.

-It's however clear that the destination of a call instruction always starts
+It's however clear that the

-code and data, and that we have the entry point of most functions in our procedure table,
+Given that we already have computed the list of labels and jumps when we scanned for code and data, and that we have the entry point of most functions in our procedure table, we can build the basic blocks for a procedure by using the following algorithm:

 current_address = current_procedure->entry_address